freemocap/documentation/docs/privacy_policy.md

 You can view the code that collects this data [here](https://github.com/freemocap/freemocap/blob/main/freemocap/system/user_data/pipedream_pings.py).

 If you do not wish to share your data, you may turn off "pings" at any point in time.
-To turn off user pings, uncheck the "Send User Pings" box on the home screen of the FreeMoCap GUI.
+To turn off user pings, uncheck the "Send anonymous usage information" box on the home screen of the FreeMoCap GUI.

 ## Protection of User Data